jacoblever/RevolutTest/README.md

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"from-account-number":1,"to-account-number":2,"amount":"1.99"}' http://localhost:8080/revolut-test/transfer
 ```

+† I did have a debate with myself over whether this should use the POST or PATCH verb.
+PATCH felt a little wrong as we are not _changing_ a single entity, so I went for POST based on the idea that we are esentially creating a new _request to transfer_ money within the system (which may or may not be possible).
+Also, if this were to be developed into a full banking system, the request would probably result in a new transation being created to record the transfer.
 # Limitations
 * `transfer` is the only API endpoint at the moment.
 Obviously a real system would need the ability to create and manage the accounts as well.
 For testing perposses there are 3 sample accounts created on start up: